corpunWorld Corporal Punishment Research

 US State Department Human Rights Practices Report 2004

-The House of Chiefs, an advisory body, thought the strokes should be across the back, but saw its motion to that effect turned down by the Government, which takes the view that the proper place for punishing naughty boys is their bottoms.
+The House of Chiefs, an advisory body, thought the strokes should be across the back, but saw its motion to that effect turned down by the Government, which takes the view that the proper place for punishing disobedient boys is their bottoms.

 On a more serious note the 1998 report adds that the minimum sentence for rape now includes corporal punishment if the offender is HIV positive.
 (The 2000, 2001 and 2002 reports merely repeat the same information as the earlier reports.)